 Topical treatments are said to be effective with fewer side effects, but might have to be applied multiple times throughout the day.
 Petroleum jelly helps to keep the skin moist and prevent psoriasis.
 So, explain the situation to your child and remind them to apply the medication on time.
 You can also use electronic reminders to schedule the timings in a day.

-1. Phototherapy: Exposure to ultraviolet radiation, known as phototherapy, is said to reduce lesions and inflammation.
-Basically, take sun baths early morning and late evening.
+- Phototherapy: Exposure to ultraviolet radiation, known as phototherapy, is said to reduce lesions and inflammation.
+Sunbathe early in the morning and late in the evening.
 These rays of the sun are ultraviolet rays.
 However, both natural and artificial light might be effective in reducing the symptoms of psoriasis.
 Opt for phototherapy only if the doctor prescribes it, and also take care that your child is not overexposed to artificial light, as it might worsen the symptoms (5)

 Administering biologics and immunosuppressants, either through injection or intravenous infusion, can also help treat and manage the symptoms of moderate to severe psoriasis.
 Another important aspect in treating psoriasis is to make sure your child is not scared of a visit to the doctor.
 “If your child is five and under, take a doctor’s appointment.
 Saying things like ‘the doctor is going to make you feel so much better.
 He is going to give you a special medicine to help with your psoriasis spots’, might help,” says Sabrina.